 Try the recipe for yourself and let me know what you think!
 For more of my recipes, click here!

-Comment below if you’re a little nutty like me and enjoy iced coffee year-round!
-(For all of you normal coffee drinkers, pin the image at the top save this post for the warmer months so you can enjoy some homemade cold brew too! 🙂 )
+Comment below if you’re a little nutty like me and enjoy cold brew coffee year-round!
+(For all of you normal coffee drinkers, pin the image at the top save this post for the warmer months so you can enjoy some homemade cold brew coffee too! 🙂 )

 Thanks to Locals Cold Brew Filters for sponsoring this post.
 As always, all opinions are my own.